PJ Media logo

 A summary of the key points of this story verified across multiple sources.

-• Despite the dismissal, Mangione still faces second-degree murder charges in state court, which could lead to a life sentence with a minimum of 15 to 25 years if convicted.
+• Despite the dismissal, Mangione still faces second-degree murder charges in New York, which could lead to a sentence of 15 years to life in prison if convicted.

 Written by AI using shared reports from